 6. Diversity: This module examines differences related to cultural expectations, power, and privilege.
 This module was intentionally designed to be broad in scope and focus on the implications of diversity such as race, gender, sexual orientation, gender identity, finances, or ability, without focusing on any specific difference.

-7. Entering a New System: The purpose for this module is to help participants understand that congregations are living systems and that the way new people enter the system can have a substantial impact on their ministry.
-This module provides some tools for new leaders and their congregations to get to know each other, and learn about the congregation’s history, culture and expectations.
+7. Entering a New System: The purpose for this module is to help participants understand that communities of faith are living systems and that the way new people enter the system can have a substantial impact on their ministry.
+This module provides some tools for new leaders and their communities of faith to get to know each other, and learn about the community of faith’s history, culture and expectations.

 8. Exit and Entrance – Patterns, Emotions and the Wilderness: The purpose of this module is to help participants understand that the success of a transition depends in part upon how exits and entrances are handled, to reflect on their own exits and entrances, and become more intentional about entrance into new ministry.

 9. Family and Friends – Leading an Integrated Life: The purpose of this module is to help ministry personnel look at their lives, how they live and how they schedule their time.
 Participants consider the importance of balance, integration and how well they maintain relationships with family and friends.